 The Kentucky-Deaf Blind Project

-is a technical assistance project providing services to individuals who have dual sensory (vision and hearing) impairments or losses.
-Services are provided to individuals from birth to 22 years of age as a statewide service delivery system.
+is a technical assistance project providing services to individuals with dual sensory (vision and hearing) impairments or losses.
+Services are provided to individuals from birth to 22 as a statewide service delivery system.
 In addition, supports to students with complex needs or impairments are also provided upon request.
 Complex needs are defined as students who have vision and/or hearing loss and additional disabilities.
-The intent of the project is to work in collaboration with Kentucky’s173 school districts, the Part C service delivery system, Parent Training Information (PTI) Center known as Kentucky’s Special Parent Involvement Network (KY-SPIN), and other local, state and national partners in order to improve outcomes for students, families, service providers and systems.
+The intent of the project is to work in collaboration with Kentucky’s173 school districts, the Part C service delivery system, Parent Training Information (PTI) Center known as Kentucky’s Special Parent Involvement Network (KY-SPIN), and other local, state, and national partners to improve outcomes for students, families, service providers, and systems.

 UK HDI Technical Assistance (TA)

-HDI employs 10 technical assistance liaisons [TAL] to support the KDE in the delivery of technical support to local school districts.
-Under the direction of OSEEL, the TALs work directly with school level instructional staff to improve the delivery of high-leverage practices in the areas of reading, special education monitoring, implementation science, and behavioral interventions.
+employs ten technical assistance liaisons [TAL] to support the KDE in delivering technical support to local school districts.
+Under the direction of OSEEL, the TALs work directly with school-level instructional staff to improve the delivery of high-leverage practices in reading, special education monitoring, implementation science, and behavioral interventions.

 UTAH Technical Assistance and Excellence in Special Education (TAESE)